pterodactella/deployment/content/blog/post1.md

 \
 \

-- The first observation is that the maximum out-degree in almost 4 times smaller than the maximum in-degree, which could have also be seen when finding the top connected characters for the in- and out-degrees, Michael and Andy.
+- The first thing that we can observe is that maximum out-degree is more than 3 times smaller than maximum in-degree, which could have also be seen in the previous question, when we examined the top nodes based on in- and out-degree, Michael and Andy.

-- In the in-degree plots it can be seen that the majority of nodes, nearly 100, have a degree of 0, and the degree ranges until 120.
-Hence, the distribution shows that a large number of characters point to a smaller number of characters.
-While in the out-degree plots, the degree distribution changes slower than the in-degree, and the degrees are more concentrated between 0 and 10, in comparison to the in-degree.
+- In the in-degree plots it can be seen that there majority of nodes, nearly 100, have a degree of 0, and the degree ranges until 108.
+Hence, the distribution shows that a large number of characters point to a small number of characters.
+While in the out-degree plots, the degree distribution changes slower than the in-degree, and the degrees are more concentrated between 0 and 10, in comparison to the in-degre.

-- The in-degree distribution is different from the out-degree distribution because of the network's nature.
-In this network, the link is defined between two characters, A and B, if there exists a hyperlink in character's A page that links to B's page.
-Popular characters will therefore be linked by a lot of other characters, which can account for higher in-degrees.
-Therefore, for less popular characters, will have links pointing to other characters, but very little links pointing to them, which can cause the large amount in-degrees close to 0.
+- Because of the nature of the network.
+In this network, the link is defined between two characters, **A** and **B**, if there exists a hyperlink in character's **A** page that link to **B**'s page.
+Popular characters will therefore be linked by a lot of other characters, which can accounts for highers in-degrees.
+Therefore, for less popular characters, will have links pointing to other characters, but very little links pointing to them, which can cause the large amout in-degrees close to 0.

-- The out-degree might be limited by the page length and the fact that every character includes a low number of hyperlinks on its page.
+- The out-degree might be limited by the page length and the fact that every characters includes a low number of hyperlinks in its page.
-- After calculating the best minimal values for the power law fit, the exponent of the in-degree sistribution was found to be equal to 1.9982 and the exponent of the out-degree distribution was found to be equal to 2.6148

 ### Comparison between the degree distribution of the undirected graph to a random network with the same number of nodes and probability of connection p.

 {{< load-plotly >}}
-{{< plotly json="/02-degree_distributions_random_network.json" height="450px" >}}
+{{< plotly json="/dunderpedia/03-degree_distributions_random_network.json" height="450px" >}}
-\
 \
 \
 \